mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 bioinformatics we can make use of all these different data sources and have a query engine that can mine them all efficiently.

-Logic programming fits biological research really well.
-Essentially, a researcher writes a number of statements with variables and the logic engine will go through the solution space (all data) and find the matches (see figure \ref{fig}).
-Much more detail on the rationale and implementations of miniKanren and logic programming are well summarized in Byrd's book The Reasoned Schemer [@reasoned2nd], his PhD thesis [@ByrdPhD] (or one of Byrd's online talks).
+Logic programming is well-suited for biological research.
+Essentially, a researcher writes a number of statements that include variables representing unknown information.
+The logic engine then goes through the solution space (all data) to find possible matches (see figure \ref{fig}).
+Much more detail on the rationale and implementations of miniKanren and logic programming are well summarized in Byrd's book \emph{The Reasoned Schemer, Second Edition} [@reasoned2nd], PhD thesis [@ByrdPhD], and [online](https://www.youtube.com/watch?v=eQL48qYDwp4) [talks](https://www.youtube.com/watch?v=o3AHnyEf7IE).

-The 'Logic Programming' working group at the 2019 edition of Japanese BioHackathon researched state-of-the-art mapping between graph stores;
+The `Logic Programming' working group at the 2019 edition of Japanese BioHackathon researched state-of-the-art mapping between graph stores;
 created methods for bridging between SPARQL and in-memory data representations using Prolog; extended the Biolink model and added